Avengers: Infinity War is a wild ride that leaves you hanging (spoiler-free review)

 After being teased at the end of Black Panther, Bucky Barnes' (Sebastian Stan) return feels glossed over.
 The Sokovia Accords and most of the beef between the Avengers highlighted in the Russos' Civil War film are rapidly undone to get the Thanos fight started.
 And based on a few off-the-cuff references to time that conflict with earlier films, I'm now convinced nobody in the Marvel universe truly knows how much time has passed since the first Avengers movie.

-Everything I just described involves having some familiarity with previous Marvel movies, and while this one is a breezy watch, some viewers may be lost right at the start without having seen previous Marvel outings (especially both Guardians movies, Captain America: Civil War and Thor: Ragnarok -- our quick catch-up guide could help).
+Everything I just described involves having some familiarity with previous Marvel movies, and while this one is a breezy watch, some viewers may be lost right at the start without having seen previous Marvel outings, especially both Guardians movies, Captain America: Civil War and Thor: Ragnarok.
+(Our quick catch-up guide can help.)

 New characters include Thanos' Black Order, but none rise beyond the level of henchmen helping to obtain the Infinity Stones.
 Peter Dinklage's mystery character, who I won't spoil, is an absolute treat.
 And other cameos will happily surprise Marvel movie fans.